adspect/adspect/integration.md

 In order to perform reverse PHP integration you first need to download the `filter.php` file on the Reverse PHP Integration tab and put it into the folder of your site or landing page.
-Several copies of the same `filter.php` file may be used for protecting several sites or landing pages without interfering with each other except for shared statistics.
+Several copies of the same `filter.php` file may be used for protecting several sites or landing pages without interfering with each other.

 Then add the following code as **the first line** of your site or landing page index file (usually named `index.php`) above all other code: